Understanding CPR Success Rates: Effectiveness and Influencing Factors

 3. Location Where CPR Was Performed:

 Researchers found a higher survival rate in Western countries when comparing post-CPR survival rates in Europe, North America, Asia, and Oceania.
-However, the popularity of CPR certification classes is more recent in most Asian countries than in Europe and the United States, so the quality of bystander CPR may be lower there.
+However, the popularity of CPR certification classes is more recent in most Asian countries than in Europe and the United States, so the quality of bystander CPR is lower there.

 CPR Success Rate by Gender